stripe-samples/checkout-one-time-payments/README.md

 ```
 cd server/node
-# There's a README in this folder with instructions + a how to enable Stripe Tax.
+# There's a README in this folder with instructions to run the server and how to enable Stripe Tax.
 npm install
 npm start
 ```